EstherHerbert/Useful.functions/README.md

 ### Functions for use with 'xtable'

-Typically I write my reports to R Markdown (exporting to pdf) and I like to use the 'xtable' package to convert my tables to LaTeX.
+Typically I write my reports in R Markdown (exporting to pdf) and I like to use the 'xtable' package to convert my tables to LaTeX.
 However, I have found that occasionally 'xtable' doesn't have as much versatility as I'd like.
 These functions assist with that.

+#### `add_clines()`

+Produces a list with 'pos' and 'command' to use with `print.xtable()`'s add.to.row option.
+This will create a partial horizontal line across specified columns of the table.
+Users can either specify the row numbers they'd like to add the `\cline` to or the function will look for the rows which use multirow in a specified column.

 #### `add_multirow()`

 Turns duplicate rows (within a variable) which occur consecutively into NAs and adds [multirow](https://ctan.org/pkg/multirow?lang=en) to the remaining rows.

+#### `longtable_head()`

+For use with `print.xtable()`'s `add.to.row` when `tabular.environment = "longtable"`.
+The function Formats header information from an xtable for adding to the printed output at position 0 so that it is repeated when the table crosses to the next page.

 #### `makerow()`

 Collapses a vector into a character string separated by "&", helpful for the `add.to.row` option in `xtable()`.

+#### `merge_colnames()`

+For use with `print.xtable()`'s `add.to.row` when column names are repeated and should be merged.
+The function removes consecutive, duplicate column names and uses LaTeX's `multicolumn`⁠ to merge the cells.

+#### `prevent_pagebreak()`

+When using LaTeX's longtable environment it is sometimes desirable to prevent a page break for certain lines in the table.
+In LaTeX this is done by using * at the end of the row. `prevent_pagebreak` adds * to specified lines of output from `print.xtable`.

 #### `sanitise_percent()`